nishant-nimbare/nishant-nimbare.github.io/_posts/2021-10-03-understanding-juggling-algo.md

 Now the total number of elements to be rotated = n

-so the number of iteration of outer for loop should be
+so the number of iterations of the outer for loop should be
 >= n / (no. of iterations of inner loop)

 >= n / ( LCM(n, d) / d )